MarinaPrice-Dev/MeterReadings/MeterReadings/README.md

 - A mapper for conversions between DTOs to entities
 - Auditing for database row insertions
 - automapping between DTOs and entities would be nice
+- ValidateReading takes in 4 params, would be better having a request object

 ## Primary keys in database
 Rather than using AccountId as the primary key, a separate int ID primary key has been added.